-EXAMPLE Simon's Pattern Seeking science practical project
+EXAMPLE Simon's Pattern Seeking science experiment project

-Simon lives by a river and notices the colour of the water changes when it rains.
-After researching he wonders if the amount of coloured sediment in the water is related to the rain.
+Simon lives by a river and notices the colour of the water changes to a muddy brown when it rains.
+After researching he wonders if the amount of muddy-brown sediment in the water is related to rainfall.